• Home

 Zucchini Carpaccio is a quick salad of thin sliced zucchini, fresh ricotta and a lemon juice and olive oil drizzle.
 The perfect summer recipe!

-It’s nice and light and involves one of my favorite things in life, which is fresh ricotta cheese.
+AND, it involves one of my favorite things in life, which is fresh ricotta cheese.

 First of all, I love to make ricotta.
 It is one of the easiest things in the world to make and when you are done (in about 10 minutes) you feel supremely worldly and intelligent for being able to make your own ricotta cheese.